fastmovingtarget/TripeTriad/README.md

 - Basic Gameplay is now complete.
 - Basic AI implementation is now complete.
 - Able to play with different rulesets.
-## Next Steps:
+- UI now visualises Computer's turns.
-- Support better turn visualisation in the UI.
+- UI now has options to change the ruleset dynamically.
-- Add an options menu to change the current ruleset to the UI.
+## MVP COMPLETE!!!